inseer-inc/mean-stack-template/README.md

 # MEAN Stack based SPA for Inseer Hiring Challenges.

-This repo is a Single Page application based on MEAN stack.
-It's bundled to get started for a personal website.
+This repo is a Single Page application based on MEAN stack, bundled so that you can get going fast.
 ## Installation
 1. Download the repository.
 Make sure [node](https://nodejs.org/en/download/) v14 LTS and npm are installed.
 2. Install npm modules: `npm install`